joshwadle/My-solutions-to-precourse/Chapter_0_Workflow/readme.md

 * To quit an application: __META__ + __q__
 * To close a window of an application: __META__ + __W__

+### Sublime Text Shortcuts

+* To open Sublime Text from the command line: $ subl file-or-directory
+* To open a new file: META + n
+* To close a tab: META + w
+* To save a file: META + s
+* To find a file in the same project directory: META + p

 ### Atom Shortcuts

 * To open Atom from the command line: `$ subl file-or-directory`